Which Type of Safari Best Suits Your Needs

 Each of these regions, and each country, has something unique to offer – whether you travel independently, or in an organised group.

-• When you use the Siyabona Africa Travel Network, you have the assurance that your arrangements have been planned by professionals; and in the event that an unforeseen problem does arise, a tour escort, local host or representative of the tour operator is generally available to assist you.
+When you use Siyabona Africa, you have the assurance that your arrangements have been planned by professionals; and in the event that an unforeseen problem does arise, a tour escort, local host or representative of the tour operator is generally available to assist you.

 Before you begin to study what is available, we suggest you make a list of your holiday goals.
 This will help to keep in focus the things that are most important to you as you compare the options – what you want to see and experience, when you want to go, and so forth.
 Don't hesitate to contact us when questions arise - there's no such thing as a silly question when planning your well-earned vacation.